 The Catamaran Resort Hotel and Spa

-The Catamaran Resort Hotel and Spa has the most amenities of any of these Mission Beach hotels (though technically located in Pacific Beach)from a fantastic spa loved by locals to a picturesque and perfect location on Mission Bay beach.
+The Catamaran Resort Hotel and Spa has the most amenities of any Mission Bay hotels (though technically located in Pacific Beach) from a fantastic spa loved by locals to a picturesque and perfect bay location.
 The Pacific Ocean beach is also a few minutes’ walk across the street.
 It’s easy to explore the area by bike which you can also rent at the resort.

 The resort is tropical in style so it almost feels like stepping into Hawaii.
 Dining is excellent especially at the signature restaurant, Oceana, and there are a number of on-property activities to take advantage of ranging from seasonal sunset luaus to chatting with the resort’s resident macaws.

 - Surfing, sailing and SUP lessons in addition to kayaks and wakeboarding

 - Beach chairs and umbrellas for guest use